fjwright/Run-REDUCE-0/UserGuide.md

 This brings up a file selector dialogue that allows you to input one or more source code files into REDUCE using the REDUCE `IN` command.
 By default, the file selector only shows `*.red` and `*.txt` files, but you can reset it to show all files.
-Note that the recommended extension for REDUCE source files is `.red`.
-There is a check box labelled `Echo` on the right hand side of the file window, which is selected by default.
+(Note that the recommended extension for REDUCE source files is `.red`.)
+There is a check box labelled `Echo` on the right-hand side of the file window, which is selected by default.
 Selecting this option causes file input to be echoed to the `Input/Output Display` pane.
-Note that a REDUCE source code file should end with `;end;` to avoid an error message.
+(Note that a REDUCE source code file should end with `;end;` to avoid an error message.)

 ### Output to File...

 This brings up a file selector dialogue that allows you to send output to a file instead of the GUI using the REDUCE `OUT` command.
 By default, the file selector only shows `*.rlg` and `*.txt` files, but you can reset it to show all files.
-Note that the recommended extension for REDUCE output files is `.rlg`.
+(Note that the recommended extension for REDUCE output files is `.rlg`.)
 Only one output file can be selected at a time, but selecting a new output file redirects output to that file without shutting the previous output file.
 The GUI remember all the open output files to facilitate shutting them &ndash; see below.